 Your 1st option is: Take Rd 1 to Oxi Pass 939 back to 1 – this is an all gravel road that is supposed to be a short cut and takes approx 3 – 3.5 hrs to Egilisstadir ..however, it could take as long as the other routes or longer due to it being all gravel & if the weather is bad..Read more here.

 Your 2nd options is: Take Ring Road 1 all the way – this will take you approx 4 hrs to arrive in Egillistadir and part of it is gravel

 Your 3rd option is: Take Rd 1 to 96 to 92 back to Rd 1 – this takes approx 4 hrs

 All routes are scenic..I think we stayed on Rd 1 the whole way but again, with my Maps.me app, I’m not 100% sure.
 Take a paper map with you so you will know which way you are going as your GPS will always take you the shortest route.

 The views were indescribable!!

-The next stop was the Hoffel Hot tubs which were 45 mins from our hotel.
+The next stop was the Hoffel Hot tubs which were 50 mins from Diamond Beach.
 We just stopped to take a picture as they weren’t too far off the main road.
 You have to pay approx. $10 pp to enter the pools.

 Our next stop was Hofn which was 1 hr from our hotel and 20 mins from the hot tubs.
 There’s not a lot to see here.